bpeacock44/AmQUB-Pipeline/mbio_tutorial.md

 For argument -t, you can choose to include a filter file that will essentially indicate taxonomic groups you want to give preference for and reject outright in the taxonomic assignment process.
 For example, if I was running the analysis on bacterial ITS amplicon data taken a plant sample, then I might want to give preference to bacterial taxa and reject any plant taxa.

-The format will be as follows
-Header (Name, ID, Rank, and Action)
+The columns will be as follows, with a header: (Name, ID, Rank, and Action)
-Name - the taxonomic name on NCBI
+- Name - the taxonomic name on NCBI
-ID - the taxonomic ID on NCBI
+- ID - the taxonomic ID on NCBI
-Rank - the rank of the taxonomic group (Note that this doesn't have to match NCBI, as seen here with bacteria, which is listed as a superkingdom on NCBI.
+- Rank - the rank of the taxonomic group (Note that this doesn't have to match NCBI, as seen here with bacteria, which is listed as a superkingdom on NCBI.
 It is primarily for your information.)
-Action - whether you want to give preference to (keep) or reject this group.
+- Action - whether you want to give preference to (keep) or reject this group.

 ```
 Name    ID    Rank    Action